lesleyrs/Client3/README.md

 there are a few more memleaks to work out, also make sure playground doesn't leak anymore after attempting to fix this.
 Examples: inputtracking (when flagged which happens on report now lol), model_calculate_normals (on interfaces too like newcomer map)
 ```

-## non issues (expected or unfixable)
-Windows Firefox "lag" is due to setTimeout being broken with wasm as using the firefox profiler increases fps.
-Asyncify is not the problem here I've had it happen in wasm without emscripten, https://github.com/lesleyrs/web-gbc?tab=readme-ov-file#limitations

-The "fix" is to use `emscripten_set_main_loop_arg` with 0 fps which calls requestAnimationFrame instead.
-The function to be called should be the contents of the while loop in gameshell_run (delete the while loop itself) which will get you full FPS.
-If it still lags close devtools and refresh page.
-Downsides are that if the tab goes inactive the game will speed up when returning, it doesn't seem fixable the same way as in Client2 since they still use setTimeout.
-Also Firefox won't have the benefit of the websocket never timing out anymore.

-emrun causes extra batch job message on windows sigint, can swap it for `py -m http.server` or so to avoid it

 ## Java client
 The 2004 jar is stored for comparisons, run with EG: `java -cp bin/runescape.jar client 10 0 highmem members` but:
 - there is no audio, it saves audio files for the browser to play which is no longer applicable